tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 	echo "Last 5 journal log lines:"
 	/usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat

-and this is what i got , if i run the script
+and this is what i got, if i run the script

 <img src="/images/htb/Traverxec/2019-12-09-233729_640x250_scrot.png">

-it's look like journalctl running as root , so it possible to us to escalate via journalctl.
+it looks like journalctl running as root, so it possible to us to escalate via journalctl.

 # Privilege Escalation
-after reading on [here](https://gtfobins.github.io/gtfobins/journalctl/) i found that journalctl is using less as default pager , so if the size of our terminal is too small to load the output it will pipe to less . firstly we copy last line of server-stats.sh and remove pipe , like this
+after reading on [here](https://gtfobins.github.io/gtfobins/journalctl/) i found that journalctl is using less as default pager, so if the size of our terminal is too small to load the output it will pipe to less. firstly i copied last line of server-stats.sh and remove pipe , like this

 	/usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service